Investing in Silver

 What silver products does Monex offer to investors?

-Monex offers silver in investment quality forms as coins and in highly refined bulk form as bullion bars/ingots.
+Monex offers silver in investment quality forms as coins and in highly refined bulk form as silver bullion bars.
 Coins are government-issued with a face value in its currency, though its intrinsic metal value is generally much higher.
 Bullion coins fluctuate in price based on their metal value and are not scarce collector coins with numismatic value.
 Purchase prices on coins are generally higher than bullion bars due to minting costs and the advantages of being in coin form.
 However, the investment outcome is much the same as with bars because selling prices of coins are generally higher than for bars.
-For a list of the most popular investment grade silver coins.

 Should I own silver bars or silver coins?